grafana/mimir/docs/sources/operators-guide/architecture/components/ingester.md

 ## Out-of-order samples ingestion

-Out-of-order samples are discarded by default, in the event that the observed system produces them this feature can be enabled.
+Out-of-order samples are discarded by default.
+You can enable this feature, if the observed system produces them.

-For more information on out-of-order samples ingestion, refer to [Configuring out of order samples ingestion]({{< relref "../../configuring/configuring-out-of-order-samples-ingestion.md" >}}).
+For more information about out-of-order samples ingestion, refer to [Configuring out of order samples ingestion]({{< relref "../../configuring/configuring-out-of-order-samples-ingestion.md" >}}).